RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 6203
 ~~~

-Once we have the port number lets create the following baremetal node definition file.
+Once we have the port number lets create the following baremetal node definition file; this has been pre-populated for you based on the pre-configured worker node in your dedicated environment:

 ~~~bash
 [lab-user@provision scripts]$ cat << EOF > ~/bmh.yaml